CoolerProYT/CustomBiomeTest/README.md

 > This is **not a professional or complete solution** for adding custom biomes.
 > It only supports **simple biome registration** and is intended for experimentation or learning purposes.

-> NeoForge version data generation is broken, run datagen with Fabric version and copy the output to NeoForge version or create biome json manually.

 ---

 ## 💖 Support / Donation